Mikaela/mikaela.github.io/pages/matrix.markdown

 1. Tap the version number several times (7 for me)
 1. Open developer settings that are now visible
 1. Select the first option _Hide image & video previews_.
+   1. Note that the same menu features a _Clear cache_ button on the bottom.
+It can help if you are stuck with spam invites from ignored user or otherwise experience weirdness in the app.

 ##### Nheko